Leesville, Louisiana

-Leesville is a city in, and the parish seat of, Vernon Parish, Louisiana, United States.
-The population was 6,612 at the 2010 United States Census.
-It is part of the Fort Polk South Micropolitan Statistical Area and is additionally served by the Leesville Airport.
-The city is home to the Fort Polk U.S. Army installation.
-The populations of Fort Polk and Leesville, if combined, would result in a city with a population of more than 20,000.
+Leesville is a city in and the parish seat of Vernon Parish, Louisiana, United States.
+The population was 5,649 at the 2020 census.
+It is part of the Fort Polk South micropolitan area and is additionally served by the Leesville Airport.
+The city is home to the Fort Polk (known as Fort Johnson from 2023-2025) U.S. Army installation.